klardotsh/dotfiles/README.md

 ### gravity
 This is The Beast, my desktop.
 Ryzen 2700X at 4.2GHz, 32GB DDR4-3200, Vega 56,
 3440x1440+2560x1080 screens.
-Running mostly sway (Wayland), with occasional fallbacks to i3 (Xorg) as needed, on Arch Linux.
+Running Sway on Void Linux (glibc).
 It was named after the fantastic Bullet For My Valentine album I had playing when I realized this machine, at the time, had no hostname, several months after being installed.
 Oops.

 Other interesting software on this rig are mostly related to gaming and/or
 streaming: Lutris, DXVK, OBS, etc.